+Configuration Parameters Function TempDeadband Specifies the amount of change in the Temp that must occur for the Value to be updated each Change of State period.
+The default is 0.25.
+TempOffset Specifies the amount of offset to add to the Temp.
+The default is 0.
 Report Causes automatic notification to the Host (in response to a Change of State Request) when the Value changes State.
 Parameter value can be High, Low or No. Report=No disables notification.
 Points with Report = High will be sent before points with Report = Low.
-The default is Low.
+The default is High.
 Maxtime Specifies the maximum time (in secs) between automatic Change of State responses being sent to the Host.
 Report must be set to either Low or High for the Value parameter to be sent in response to a Change of State Request.
 A value of 0 disables this option.
-Non-zero values cause responses to be sent although the value may have not changed since the last message.
-The default is 240.
+Non-zero values cause responses to be sent even if the value has not changed since the last message.
+The default is 600.